-Online French Course for Teenaged Learners Posted by Transparent Language on Jul 31, 2017 in education, Language Learning, Language News, libraries, Product Announcements, schools
+Online French Course for Teenaged Learners Posted by Transparent Language on Jul 31, 2017 in For Educators, For Learners, For Libraries, Learning Material Updates

 This year, we’ve focused on providing opportunities for classroom students and homeschoolers to learn Spanish and French online.
 We are excited to announce the next step in that direction: the Teen Voices French course.

 Intended for learners in grades 7-12, the 20-unit course focuses on the everyday life of a typical adolescent in France.
 Learners will follow Pierre and his family and friends who live in the beautiful town of Grenoble.
 The characters face typical situations like going to school, doing chores, and checking social media.